vid2010/PhoneDictonary/README.md

 #  PhoneDictonary problem solution
+This project will convert the given 10 digit phone number into the list of words.
 ## Description
 Given a 10 digit phone number, you must return all possible words or combination of words from the provided dictionary, that can be mapped back as a whole to the number.
 - With this we can generate numbers like 1-800-motortruck which is easier to remember then 1-800-6686787825.